+'''

 This is the configuration file for Single Sign-On (SSO) via SAMLv2 protocol

 To enable SSO, set java.sso = true in /etc/rhn/rhn.conf

 #

 Mandatory changes: search this file for:

 - YOUR-PRODUCT

 - YOUR-IDP-ENTITY

 #

 See product documentation and the comments inline in this file for more

 information about every parameter.

 #

 #

-# If 'strict' is True, then the Java Toolkit will reject unsigned
+If 'strict' is True, then the Java Toolkit will reject unsigned

 or unencrypted messages if it expects them signed or encrypted

 Also will reject the messages if not strictly follow the SAML

+#

-WARNING: In production, this parameter setting parameter MUST be set as "true".
+WARNING: In production, this parameter setting parameter MUST be set as

+"true".

 Otherwise your environment is not secure and will be exposed to attacks.

 Enable debug mode (to print errors)

-Identifier of the SP entity (must be a URI)

 '''